ThStranick15/code_refactor/README.md

 ## Description

 This project was developed to showcase code refactoring through the updating of legacy code.
-The formatting of the page was updated with current standards including semantic elements and flex.
-This way, the page is current and also search engine optimized, as well as responsive.
+The formatting of the page was updated with current standards including semantic elements and other structuring.
+This way, the page is current and also search engine optimized.

 ## Installation